node-class-may-2023/ComIT_Node/browserapi.md

 console.log(paragraph.innerText); // This is a great text to get using JavaScript

-paragraph.innerText = 'JavaScript browser ser it\'s amaizing';
+paragraph.innerText = 'JavaScript in browsers is amazing';

-console.log(paragraph.innerText); // JavaScript browser ser it's amaizing
+console.log(paragraph.innerText); // JavaScript in browsers is amazing
 ```

 * In this example we get the content text from the paragraph using `paragraph.innerText`
-* Also, use the property to set a new value `paragraph.innerText = 'JavaScript browser ser it\'s amaizing';`
+* Also, use the property to set a new value `paragraph.innerText = 'JavaScript in browsers is amazing';`
 * The **textContent** property represents the text content of a node and its descendants
 * [MDN innerText doc](https://developer.mozilla.org/en-US/docs/Web/API/Node/innerText)